mikicz/ucl-photonics-oss-talks/oss.md

 # Good repository structure

 - Important to make collaboration easier
-  - Easier for new collaborators to explore and navigate
+  - easier for new collaborators to explore and navigate
-  - Easier to decide where new code should go
+  - easier to decide where new code should go
-  - Easier to maintain long term
+  - easier to maintain long term
 - Can make publishing and testing easier

 ---